 Is your skin paying the price for exposure to blue light from electronic devices?

 It’s no secret that light throws our body clock, or circadian rhythm, out of whack.
-Not only does sleep suffer, but research shows it may even contribute to some pretty nasty diseases; think cancer, diabetes, obesity, heart disease.
+Not only does sleep suffer, but research shows it may even contribute to some pretty nasty diseases, think as cancer, diabetes, obesity, and heart disease.

-However, different coloured light has different effects.
-Blue light, for example, is beneficial in daylight hours as it boosts our mood, reaction times and our attention.
-Come night though and it’s a different story.
+However, different coloured light has other effects.
+Blue light, for example, is beneficial in daylight hours as it boosts our mood, reaction times and attention.
+Come night, though, and it’s a different story.

-Although studies have linked exposure to light by working the night-shift to the diseases listed above, it is not clear why.
-We do know, however, that light suppresses melatonin, the hormone that influence our circadian rhythm.
-It is also clear that artificial light deprives people of sleep which can increase the risk of depression, diabetes and cardiovascular problems.
+Although studies have linked exposure to light by working the night shift to the diseases listed above, it is unclear why.
+However, we know that light suppresses melatonin, the hormone that influences our circadian rhythm.
+It is also clear that artificial light deprives people of sleep, increasing the risk of depression, diabetes and cardiovascular problems.

-Although any coloured light can suppress the secretion of melatonin, blue wavelengths at night will suppress the hormone for twice as long as green light and shift circadian rhythms for twice as long.
+Although any coloured light can suppress melatonin secretion, blue wavelengths at night will hide the hormone twice as long as the green light and shift circadian rhythms for twice as long.

 So how does this have anything to do with skin damage?